 This soy milk maker has time and temperature presets, so you can program the machine to have the soy milk ready when you want it.
 The settings on the touch screen are in Chinese and English, and some users noted that the English options were small and a little hard to read when they were still getting used to the machine.
 Presets include several flavors of soy milk along with beans, grains, rice paste, nut milk, porridge, corn juice, and juice.

 Takes up very little room (good for small kitchens)

 This milk maker requires you to use your own hand blender to provide the blending power that pulverizes the nuts, seeds, or beans.
 After blending, you use the included mortar to squeeze all of the liquid out from the pulp and through the filter.

 This model doesn't cook or soak your beans beforehand or cook the product after, it just filters the pulp from the liquid mixture after its blended.
 This tool can produce about a liter of strained milk in about a minute, depending on the power of your immersion blender.
 For storage, the pieces nest together, so they take up very little space on your shelf.

-Best Budget: Tayama Multi-Functional Stainless Steel Soy Milk Maker
+Best Budget: Tayama DJ-15S White Stainless Steel Soymilk Maker

 If you’re new to making soy milk, a less expensive appliance like this one might make sense.
 Even though it’s budget-minded, it still has features that make the process easier, like heating around the entire body of the container for even cooking and a stainless steel interior.